The Society shall be called the BRISTOL AND AVON ARCHAEOLOGICAL SOCIETY.

 a.
 All funds, other than those donated for a specific purpose, shall be allocated as the Committee shall determine in the furtherance of the objects of the Society.

 b.
-The accounts of the Society shall be audited by a suitably qualified person and submitted to the Annual General Meeting.
+The accounts of the Society shall be examined by a suitably qualified person and submitted to the Annual General Meeting.
 The Society’s financial year shall be the same as the calendar year.

 10. ELECTION OF OFFICERS AND COMMITTEE